 Throughout the eviction process, it’s crucial to maintain empathy and understanding.
 Life circumstances can change rapidly, and tenants may face challenges that impact their ability to meet their obligations.
 By approaching the situation compassionately, landlords create an environment where tenants feel more comfortable discussing their difficulties and working towards a solution.

-This isn’t to say that you need to give complete forgiveness and allow tenants to stay in the rental, but try to understand the situation.
-If a tenant lost their job, has children, and has been consistent in paying rent, maybe consider trying to work with them.
+This isn’t to say that you need to give complete forgiveness and allow tenants to stay in the rental property, but try to understand the situation.
+If a tenant lost their job, has children, and has been consistent to pay rent, maybe consider trying to work with them.

 Keep in mind that running an eviction should always be a last resort.